harlanx/mkv_profile/README.md

     |Text Description|`%text_description%`|
 - Specify the Languages to be Included
 - Specifying the Subtitle Default Flag
-    - Specify Which Language can be set to Default
+    - Specify which Language can be set to Default
     - Specify the Order Fallbacks of Flags that will be set as default
         - NOTE: If Default is used in the Flag Order, It will set the Default Flag to a subtitle track that doesn't have any of the available track flags set to true.
 - Modifiers
     - User can specify text or regex pattern that will be replaced by another specified text or an empty text.

 ## Title Scanning
-- **Show:** Uses folder name (if Use Folder Name is set to TRUE in Profile Configuration) or the file name of first video available from the list to be used as a source title alongside with the modifiers.
+- **Show:** Uses folder name (if Use Folder Name is set to TRUE in Profile Configuration) or the file name of first video available to be used as a source title alongside with the modifiers.
 Variables specified in the *Show* title format will be replaced with the corresponding data.
 - **Video:** Uses the video file's name as the source title to be used alongside with the modifiers.
 Variables specified in the *Video* title format will be replaced with the corresponding data.
 - **Audio:** Variables specified in the *Audio* title format will be replaced with the corresponding data.
 - **Subtitle:** Variables specified in the *Subtitle* title format will be replaced with the corresponding data.